'Vision Zero' Road Safety Strategy 2024 to 2035

 The Vision Zero and Safe Systems approach derives from the Stockholm Declaration which was the culmination of the Third Global Ministerial Conference on Road Safety in 2020.
 It is now being adopted by governments, local authorities and police throughout the world as the best practice approach to road safety and reducing road casualties.
 A Safe System approach puts people at its centre, coming from the belief that every road death or serious injury is preventable.
 It is built upon these main principles:

-• Human beings make frequent mistakes that lead to road collisions;
+• Human beings make mistakes that lead to road collisions.

-• The human body by nature has a limited ability to sustain collision forces with known tolerance to injury thresholds; and
+• The human body by nature has a limited ability to sustain collision forces with known tolerance to injury thresholds

 3.2

-A Safe System approach has five pillars that work together to minimise risk, namely:
+A Safe System approach has five multi-disciplinary components that interact and work together to minimise risk, namely:

 • Safe speed